-- Provide your employees with a summary plan description detailing the participant’s rights and benefits.
+- Providing your employees with a summary plan description detailing the participant’s rights and benefits.

-- Describe the insurance policy terms in a written plan document that you distribute to your employees.
+- Describing the insurance policy terms in a written plan document that you distribute to your employees.

-- File an annual Form 5500 with the government, unless a reporting exemption applies due to your plan’s size and funding.
+- Filing an annual Form 5500 with the government, unless a reporting exemption applies due to your plan’s size and funding.

-This Act also requires you to maintain employee dishonesty insurance with an ERISA fidelity bond.
-On the Department of the Treasury, you can find a list of approved sureties to obtain this bond from.
+This act also requires you to maintain employee dishonesty insurance with an ERISA fidelity bond.
+On this Department of the Treasury site, you can find a list of approved sureties you can get this bond from.

 Fiduciary Liability Coverage

 The terms fiduciary liability and employee benefits liability are often confused.
 But they are different types of insurance.

 To understand how they're different, we first need to know what a fiduciary is.

 A fiduciary is someone or an organization that acts on behalf of another person or multiple people.
 Fiduciaries usually manage other people's assets.
 Financial advisors and bankers are two types of fiduciaries.

 If a fiduciary doesn't follow the law correctly, fiduciary liability coverage kicks in.
 It covers wrongful acts such as: